scottross123/ddt-calculator/README.md

 # Desired Dough Temperature Calculator

 A simple desire dough temperature calculator.
 Calculates the temperature of water needed to mix a dough to its desired temperature.

 ## Objectives

-To learn Vim, apply test driven development on a small scale, and becoming more familar with vanilla JS DOM manipulation.
+To learn Vim, become more familar with testing, and becoming more familar with vanilla JS DOM manipulation.

 ## Technologies

-Created with Vite, Vanilla TypeScript, HTML, and CSS.
+Created with Vite, JavaScript, HTML, and CSS.

 Vitest used for testing.